Aboubakar fires Besiktas to comeback win over Ideye's Goztepe | Goal.com

 Adem Ljajic and Vincent Aboubakar scored second-half goals to earn Besiktas a 2-1 comeback win at home against Goztepe in Sunday’s Super Lig encounter.

-Besiktas began the game on a bright note but they had two of their goals disallowed by referee Ali Sansalan for offsides.
+Besiktas began the game on a bright note but they had two of their goals disallowed by referee Ali Sansalan for offside.

 Six minutes before the half-time break, the visitors took the lead through Zlatko Tripic.
 The Norwegian midfielder powered the ball past goalkeeper Ersin Destanoglu after Peter Zulj’s initial effort had rattled the crossbar.

-Receiving a pass from on loan Leicester City forward Rachid Ghezzal, the Serbian dribbled two of his markers before drilling home a shot through the legs of Egribayat.
+Receiving a pass from on-loan Leicester City forward Rachid Ghezzal, the Serbian dribbled past two of his markers before drilling home a shot through the legs of Egribayat.

-In a positive twist of fate, Besiktas took the lead thirteen minutes before full-time with Aboubakar heading past Goztepe goalkeeper a cross from Gokhan Tore.
+In a positive twist of fate, Besiktas took the lead 13 minutes before full-time with Aboubakar heading a cross from Gokhan Tore past the Goztepe goalkeeper.
 The goal was the Cameroonian’s second for the Black Eagles in four days as well as his 11th in 16 league outings so far.